 Do you need emergency money for car repairs today?
 Has the unexpected happened?
-Maybe you broke down unexpectedly and have been hit with a hefty repair bill for a problem you didn’t even know you had.
 Don’t worry, it happens to the best of us.
 Don’t face the heavy burden of finding a lender for a car repair loan.
 Let Monzi do the searching for you.
-We will search lenders to find you the best car repair loans Australia.
+We will search through loan products to find you a lender offering car repair loans.
 Apply for up to $10,000 quick cash advance today.

 If possible, most of us would like to avoid auto repair loans by purchasing a reliable first car.
 With so many options on the market, what should we really be looking for?
 The big brands promise sleek and modern designs that showcase the most up-to-date technology on the market.

 The second-hand market often promises vehicles that are in almost perfect condition.
 The question is what and who can we really trust?
 It seems almost impossible to distinguish which vehicle will suit your needs – especially if you are purchasing your first car.
 So, Monzi has a few inside tips to help you navigate your first car purchase.

 When purchasing your first car make sure you set a budget and try to stick to it.
 It can be easy to be sucked into the glitz and glam of the flashy red sports car with the high tech interior.
 A car salesman will do their best to entice you with badges and gadgets.

 Therefore, remember the features you know you need without falling for the upsell.
 It is important to know your budget from the outset.
 However, it may be necessary to be somewhat flexible (within reason of course).

 It is important to remember that purchasing the car is only part of the cost.
 In addition, you will need to have extra cash for on-road costs.
 These could include registration, petrol and compulsory third party insurance.
 Let’s not forget, these costs are ongoing.
 It is best to make sure the vehicle is financially sustainable before committing to a purchase.

 Do Your Research